 - A new

-= Confirmed - Updating a Project status will impact how the Project and all associated entities appear and are used within Float, see the What’s new post for more details
+statusfield has been introduced to the projects and phases endpoints, and included on responses.
+Integer values will be used to represent each project or phase status;0= Draft,1= Tentative &2= Confirmed - Updating a project’s status will impact how the project and all associated entities appear and are used within Float; see the What’s new post for more details

 - The draft status value